Toys "R" Us Middle East and Africa

 Toys "R" Us Middle East and Africa is a toy division, operated across twelve countries by four companies, with the brand under license from Tru Kids.

 History

 Bahrain, Egypt , Kuwait, Oman, Qatar and the UAE

 Since 1995 the Al-Futtaim Group has operated stores in Bahrain, Egypt, Kuwait, Oman, Qatar, and the United Arab Emirates.

+Israel

+Stores in Israel are operated by the Fishman Retail Group.

 Saudi Arabia

 Stores in Saudi Arabia are operated by Tasweeq Company.

 South Africa, Botswana, Namibia and Zambia

 Stores in South Africa, Namibia, and Zambia are also independently operated by Amic Trading Pty Ltd.